hopsoft/coast/README.md

 end
 ```

-You can conditionally prevent mutating behavior on the server by setting an instance variable like so.
+You can conditionally prevent mutating behavior on the server by setting an instance variable like so. *It's a little arcane, but that's on purpose.*

 ```ruby
 # app/controllers/beach_bums_controller.rb